passbolt/go-passbolt-cli/README.md

 # Install

 ## Via Package:
-    Download your Package from the Latest Release. install via your Distros Package manager like `dpkg -i`
+    Download the Package for your OS and architecture from the Latest Release.
+    Install via your Distros Package manager like `dpkg -i`

 ## Via Archive:
-    Download your Archive
+    Download and Extract the Archive for your OS and architecture
-Note: tab completion and manpages will be missing.
+Note: tab completion and manpages will need to be installed manually.

 ## Via Go:
     go install github.com/speatzle/go-passbolt-cli
-Note: this will install the binary as go-passbolt-cli also tab completion and manpages will be missing.
+Note: this will install the binary as go-passbolt-cli, also tab completion and manpages will be missing.
 # Getting Started
 First you need to Setup basic information: the Server Address, your Private Key and your Password.
 You have these options: